Boubakary Soumaré: Leicester City

 On 2 July 2021, Premier League club Leicester City signed Soumaré for an undisclosed sum on a five-year contract.
 He made his debut for the club with an appearance off the bench in Leicester's 1–0 triumph over reigning Premier League champions Manchester City in the FA Community Shield on 7 August 2021.

 Loan to Sevilla

 On 1 September 2023, Soumaré signed for Sevilla on a season-long loan.
 He made a positive impression on the club, however Sevilla were unable to meet the €15 million required to make the move permanent, so Soumaré returned to Leicester City at the end of the season.

+Al-Duhail

+After spending the first half of the 2025–26 season with Leicester City competing in the EFL Championship, on 29 January 2026 Soumaré joined Qatar Stars League club Al-Duhail for an undisclosed fee.

 International career

 Soumaré was born in France and is of Senegalese descent.
 He has been a young international for France at various levels.